 Preheat oven to 150c and arrange the tempeh onto a lined baking tray.Bake it in the oven for about 20-25 mins or until the tempeh is perfectly caramelised .
 Serve it however you like !
 My favourite way to enjoy them is to serve them together with a carb sources, veggies and dressing to make a balanced Buddha bowl !

-Here are some other easy vegan mains recipes that you may be interested in :
+Here are more easy vegan mains that you may like :

 - The Best Easy Vegan Tempeh Tacos Recipe